L-Cafe/L-Cafe.github.io/_posts/2017-04-07-why-i-use-a-macbook.markdown

 So, I love POSIX and Unix, and this is as close as I can get while also owning good quality hardware.
 I don't wish to use Windows.
 Windows is an objectively inferior OS, and Microsoft's pathetic attempts at attracting Linux users by including a Bash shell and some other stuff are definitely not enticing me to use Windows if I can help it.

+# Apple is global

+Where I live, the only Microsoft Surface product I can buy are the non-Book variants.
+There are very good Samsung laptops, but they don't sell in Europe anymore.
+Razer has a great laptop: The Razer Blade Stealth, but, again, not available in Spain.
+Asus, MSI, only sell a few laptops, and, to be honest, their lineup is insane: too many models to choose from, where Apple only offers a few base models, with customisations.
+Sure, I could probably buy them through Amazon, but I want to buy them on their respective official stores, directly.
+Even if that means paying a little bit more in shipping prices, I really don't want to deal with a third party.
+Apple allows me to buy every single product on their line-up, both online, and in a physical Apple store.
+Apple allows me to configure my product with a US ANSI keyboard, which, in my opinion, is a must for us programmers, and that's what I have done.

+The only real alternative I have to this MacBook Pro is one of the newest Dell XPS 15, which I can buy on their official online store, but I finally decided on the MacBook Pro because the XPS 15 only supports Windows officially (the Developer Edition, which runs Ubuntu, is an XPS 13 model, too small for my needs).

 # It's well designed

 The model I own, the MacBook Pro 2016 15 inch with Touch Bar, has received very tough criticism for a few things, and I would like to comment on that: